 Optionally add some flavor to the coffee before you add the milk – it helps the flavor spread out more evenly.
 My favorite is cinnamon.

-Pour the milk to the coffee, or if you’re using another mug: first pour the coffee in and then the milk.
+Pour the milk into the coffee, or if you’re using another mug: first pour the coffee in and then the milk.
 It probably tastes the same if you do it the other way around, but I like it this way.

 And there you go – you made cappuccino (or latte)!
 Now, sit down and enjoy it!